struphy-hub/struphy/doc/sections/userguide.rst

 Aside from the console, the ``.yml`` parameter file is the main point of interaction for a Struphy user.
-It stores the dictionary that is read-in by the Struphy main execution file at the start of a simulation, see `Tutorial 1 - Run Struphy main file in a notebook  <file:///home/spossann/git_repos/struphy/doc/_build/html/sections/tutorials.html>`_.
+It stores the dictionary that is read-in by the Struphy main execution file at the start of a simulation, see :ref:`Tutorial 1 - Run Struphy main file in a notebook  <tutorials>`.
 All information relevant to the disretization and the physics of the PDE model are in this file.

 The ``.yml`` parameter file has some generic structure that is uniform for all (present and future) Struphy models.